Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB262', 'Debugging Rapise DOM libraries in Chrome using VS Code')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB262.aspx">KB262</a> Debugging Rapise DOM libraries in Chrome using VS Code

-Rapise can be extended with DOM libraries to add support for custom UI controls used in modern web applications.
-Many of such applications work in Chrome browser.
+Rapise can be extended with DOM libraries to add support for custom UI controls used in modern web applications.В  Many of such applications work in Chrome browser.
 So there may be a need to debug Rapise code embedded into Chrome via Rapise Extension for Chrome.
-Most powerful and easy way to do this is to add VS Code into the equation.
-From this article you will learn how to tie Rapise, Chrome and VS Code together.
+Most powerful and easy way to do this is to add VS Code into the equation.В  From this article you will learn how to tie Rapise, Chrome and VS Code together.

 ### <a onclick="return RegisterKbClick('KB260', 'Handling Auth prompt in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB260.aspx">KB260</a> Handling Auth prompt in Rapise